OUR APPROACH

 75% of people who tried ACT reported remission of their symptoms and improvement in their quality of life.

-Somatic Processing & Mindfulness Training
+Somatic Processing & Mindfulness Based Stress Reduction (MBSR)

 Somatic processing is a therapeutic approach that tackles both the psychological and physical symptoms of trauma.